Regularity of Schroedinger's functional equation and mean field PDEs for h-path processes: Introduction

 (1.1) can be rewritten as follows: for $i,j=1,2$, $i\ne j$,

-In particular, the problem (1.1) is equivalent to finding functions $u_1$, $u_2$ for which (\ref{1.4}) holds.
-Since $\nu_1(dx)\nu_2(dy)$ is the unique solution of (1.1), it is a functional of $\mu_1$, $\mu_2$ and $q$.
+In particular, Schr\"odinger's problem (1.1) is equivalent to finding a function $u_1(x_1)+u_2(x_2)$ for which (\ref{1.4}) holds.
+Since $\nu_1(dx_1)\nu_2(dx_2)$ is the unique solution of (1.1), it is a functional of $\mu_1$, $\mu_2$ and $q$.
 Since it is a product measure, $\nu_1$ and $\nu_2$ are also functionals of $\mu_1$, $\mu_2$ and $q$ (see the proof of Corollary 2.1 in section 3):

 This does not imply the uniqueness of $\nu_1$ and $\nu_2$.
 Indeed, for $C>0$,